HNSDNS/docs/docs/getting-started/index.md

 # Getting started

-??? note "What is a DNS server?"
+??? info "What is a DNS server?"

     DNS stands for Domain Name System, and it makes possible that when you type a domain name (ie. [www.google.com](https://www.google.com)), it shows an actual website instead of an error page.